jacksleight/statamic-bard-mutator/docs/data-formats.md

 ## Mark Data

-Marks mostly (but not always) map to inline elements in the rendered HTML.
+Marks mostly map to inline elements in the rendered HTML.
 They're used for things like links, bold, and italic text.
 Marks are not nested in the same way they are in HTML.
 Instead they're applied to a node in a flat list.
 For example, a bold link is a text node with marks that look like this:

 ```yaml
 -